aussielunix/bosh-dev-env/README.md

 # bosh-dev-env

-Everything needed for a local bosh development environment.
+Bootstrap a BOSH development environment in Virtualbox.
+At the end of this you will have a BOSH director (with Warden), UAA and Credhub.

 This can be operated in one of two modes.

 1. A BOSH director in a local Virtualbox with NAT only networking
 2. A BOSH director in Virtualbox bridged to the LAN

 There is two example settings.yml files in this repo.

-This repo compliments [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) to make it easier to have a local bosh development environment.

 ## TL;DR